Coping with Dementia

 However, despite the very best intentions, it can often be difficult to understand the symptoms and behaviours that are linked with different types of dementia.
 This can leave the carer feeling helpless, isolated and overwhelmed by their new role.

 Read on to alleviate your concerns, get your questions answered and find comfort in addressing the physical and emotional impact of the condition your relative is living with.

-Of course, if you feel that a live in care package or our visiting care service would help you cope with the onset of dementia in your friend or family member, please contact our live in care agency today to discuss your requirements.
+Do you feel that a live-in care package or our visiting care service would help you cope with the onset of Dementia in your friend or family member?
+At Independent People Homecare, find live in care and visiting care options.

 How To Care for Someone With Dementia

 There is no ‘right’ or ‘wrong’ way to care for someone with Dementia – every person has their own unique needs.
 However, certain behaviours that are commonly displayed by those living with Dementia can be handled using tried and tested techniques.
 The main thing to remember in all circumstances is that direct confrontation is best avoided, as this can distress the patient and lead to more extreme behaviour.

 Frequently Asked Questions About Dementia

 Did you know that Dementia and the environment are linked?
 Bad lighting, patterned carpets and wallpapers can cause confusion to a person living with Dementia.
 You might find that they try to interact with the detail.
 We’d recommend that these are removed from the home.

 Mirrors can be a source of confusion, as the patient can misinterpret what they are seeing in their reflection.
 So, we would suggest covering up all mirrors and reflective surfaces where possible.